castep-docs/castep-docs/docs/tutorials/NEB/neb_tutorial.md

 ```

-The final state is specified using a similar block in the same .cell file but with `_product` appended to the name. e.g.:
+The final state is specified using a similar block in the same .cell file but with `_product` appended to the name of the block, e.g.:

 ```
 %BLOCK positions_frac_product